Fleischrr/TEA-Tool/README.md

 ```

 **Explanation**
-- `SHODAN_API_KEY`: Your SHODAN API key.
-This is optional but recommended to get all of the tool's details. ([Get your API key here](https://account.shodan.io/))
+- `TEA_ROOT`: The absolute path for the TEA-Tool's root directory.
+- `LOG_PATH`: Optional path for the log file.
+If not specified, the default path is used.
 - `EXPOSURE_DB_PATH`: Optional path for the SQLite database file.
 If not specified, the default path is used.
-- `LOG_PATH`: Optional path for the log file.
-If not specified, the default path is used.
+Filename has to end with `.sqlite`.
+- `SCHEDULE_PATH`: Path to the schedule JSON configuration file.
+Filename has to end with `.json`.
+- `SHODAN_API_KEY`: Your SHODAN API key.
+This is optional but recommended to get all of the tool's details ([Get your API key here](https://account.shodan.io/)).

 > A paid SHODAN account is *recommended* for full detail, but is **not required** for the tool to function.